-The user cannot delete an expression variable if it is referenced by any property of graphic items or input items.
+The user cannot delete an expression variable if it is referenced by any property of graphic items or input items in the currently edited graphic aspect.

 Usage Window

 A graphic aspect includes graphic entities such as input properties, and expression variables.